Trench warfare: Construction

 A well-developed trench had to be at least 2.5 m deep to allow men to walk upright and still be protected.

 There were three standard ways to dig a trench: entrenching, sapping, and tunneling.
 Entrenching, where a man would stand on the surface and dig downwards, was most efficient, as it allowed a large digging party to dig the full length of the trench simultaneously.
 However, entrenching left the diggers exposed above ground and hence could only be carried out when free of observation, such as in a rear area or at night.
 Sapping involved extending the trench by digging away at the end face.
 The diggers were not exposed, but only one or two men could work on the trench at a time.
 Tunnelling was like sapping except that a "roof" of soil was left in place while the trench line was established and then removed when the trench was ready to be occupied.
 The guidelines for British trench construction stated that it would take 450 men 6 hours at night to complete 250 m of front-line trench system.
 Thereafter, the trench would require constant maintenance to prevent deterioration caused by weather or shelling.

-Trenchmen were a specialized unit of trench excavators and repairmen.
-They usually dug or repaired in groups of four with an escort of two armed soldiers.
-Trenchmen were armed with one 1911 semi-automatic pistol, and were only utilized when either a new trench needed to be dug or expanded quickly, or when a trench was destroyed by artillery fire.
-Trenchmen were trained to dig with incredible speed; in a dig of three to six hours they could accomplish what would take a normal group of frontline infantry soldiers around two days.
-Trenchmen were usually looked down upon by fellow soldiers because they did not fight.
-They were usually called cowards because if they were attacked while digging, they would abandon the post and flee to safety.
-They were instructed to do this though because through the war there were only around 1,100 trained trenchmen.
-They were highly valued only by officers higher on the chain of command.